Marylebone: Social history

 In the 18th century the area was known for the raffish entertainments in Marylebone Gardens, the scene of bear-baiting and prize fights by members of both sexes, and for the duelling grounds in Marylebone Fields.
 The Marylebone Cricket Club, for many years the governing body of world cricket, was formed in 1787 and initially based at Dorset Fields before moving a short distance to its current home at Lord's Cricket Ground in 1814.
-Lord's is also home to Middlesex County Cricket Club and the England and Wales Cricket Board, with the England national team as one of a number of home venues.
-The ground is nicknamed the Home of Cricket.
+Lord's is also home to Middlesex County Cricket Club and the England and Wales Cricket Board, and is one of several home venues for the England national men's and women's teams.
+The ground is marketed as the Home of Cricket by the MCC.

+Marylebone has some Beatles heritage.
+As well as Paul McCartney's residence at the Wimpole Street home of Jane Asher's family, John Lennon had a flat at 34 Montagu Square.
+The original Apple Corps headquarters were at 95 Wigmore Street and the former headquarters of EMI (since demolished) were in Manchester Square; it was here that the famous photograph of the four band members looking over a balcony (used as the cover of the album "Please Please Me" was taken.

-Coat of Arms
+Coat of arms

 The Borough of St Marylebone was granted a coat of arms by the College of Arms in 1901.
 The crest includes the Virgin Mary wearing a silver robe with a light blue mantle, holding the infant Jesus, dressed in gold.
 The wavy light blue bars represent the River Tyburn while the gold roses and lilies are taken from the arms of Barking Abbey, which held the Manor of Tyburn and first established the parish church.
 The version used by the Abbey was placed against a red border, and some versions of Marylebone's arms have made extensive use of red.
 The roses and lilies ultimately derive from the legend that when Mary's tomb was opened it contained those flowers.

 The motto "Fiat secundum Verbum Tuum" is Latin for "let it be according to thy word", a phrase used in the Gospel of Luke.

-Latter administrative history
+Later administrative history

 The Metropolitan Borough of St Marylebone was a metropolitan borough of the County of London between 1899 and 1965, after which, with the Metropolitan Borough of Paddington and the Metropolitan Borough of Westminster it was merged into the City of Westminster.
 The Metropolitan Borough inherited the boundaries of the Ancient Parish which had been fixed since at least the 12th century.
 Marylebone Town Hall was completed in 1920.